wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

     2. To get the well-known URL, follow the steps given below:

-        1. Navigate to Asgardeo and open the single-page application you created in [Step 2.4.2: Configure the front-end application](#step-242-configure-asgardeo-as-an-identity-provider).
+        1. Navigate to Asgardeo and open the single-page application you created in [Step 2.3.3: Configure Asgardeo as an identity provider for Choreo(#step-23-deploy-a-web-application-and-invoke-the-rest-api).

         2. Click **Info** to view the endpoints of the application.